wafaehamdaoui/Student_management-app/index.md

 # School_management-app

-You can use the [editor on GitHub](https://github.com/wafaehamdaoui/Student_management-app/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 ## Acknowledgement:

 I want to thank Allah for helping me to complete this work in every single step.